"Just because dementia has come into your life, doesn't mean that joy has to go out."

-I am a speaker, advocate, educator and coach in the areas of caregiving, dementia care and the impact of dementia on families.
+I am a speaker, advocate, and educator in the areas of caregiving, research engagement and the impact of chronic and serious health conditions on families.
 I have spoken at hospitals, conferences, colleges, community centers, state legislative sessions and on Capitol Hill.
-Each talk and presentation integrates professional expertise and evidence-informed curricula with the lived experience, empowering the authentic voice of caregivers and persons living with Alzheimer’s, FTD and related dementias.
+Each talk and presentation integrates professional expertise and evidence-informed curricula with the lived experience, empowering the authentic voice of caregivers and persons living with Alzheimer’s, young-onset dementias and rare disease.

 My professional background began with leadership in the non-profit sector.
 A master’s degree from the Heller School for Social Policy led me to advocacy and program management in the child welfare industry.
 I was confident that my professional trajectory was set, unaware that my personal life was about to navigate for a new course.

 My husband, Mike, and I were just 29 years old when he was diagnosed with behavioral variant Frontotemporal Dementia (FTD), a progressive neurological disorder with no known treatment or cure.
 Our son, Noah, was about to celebrate his first birthday.
 At a time of growth, our family would learn to live with loss.
 Four days after my husband received this terminal diagnosis, my mother died unexpectedly from a heart attack in her sleep.
 She was 58.
 Seventeen days after her passing, my father was diagnosed with Alzheimer’s Disease.
 He was 59.

 In the span of 21 days, my entire universe shifted.
 My identity of wife and daughter was now one of caregiver.
 I was experiencing grief over the loss of my mother while learning how to be a new mother myself.
 I was mourning the loss of the future I planned for with my husband.
 I left my career to meet the intense caregiving needs of my family.
 I lost my home to foreclosure, spent every dime of our retirement savings and benefitted from public assistance to make ends meet.